lisa26757695/fingerprinting_intro/README.md

 ## Cookies
 ![Cookies Distribution](cookies.png)

-The plot above shows a great difference bwteeen the number of third-party cookies stored in vanilla mode and ad-blocking mode.
+The plot above shows a great difference bewteeen the number of third-party cookies stored in vanilla mode and ad-blocking mode.
 Most of the time, the number of third-party cookies stored without ad-blocker is greater or equal to that with ad-blocker.
 Only a few websites have more third-party cookies stored by using the ad-blocker.

 #### Top 10 third-party domains storing cookies